keilWolf/dufi/README.md

 This Project is aimed to find duplicated files by content and provide and easy way to remove/thrash them.

+## Motivation

+I needed a tool, to find duplicate files on my disk.
+By mistake i created multiple copies of a lot of data, which differentiates my names.
+Because i wanted to learn a little bit about **Rust**, i created this tool/script in the language to get used to the language.
+It's quick and dirty code.

 ## Getting Started

 ```bash